Tinea Capitis Due to Trichophyton Soudanense

 TLDR A 6-year-old girl in the U.S. had a rare scalp infection caused by *Trichophyton soudanense*.

-A 6-year-old girl from Philadelphia developed tinea capitis caused by *Trichophyton soudanense*, marking the first reported case of scalp infection by this dermatophyte in the United States.
-She presented with four pruritic, alopecic plaques on her scalp, characterized by broken hairs containing spores and enlarged lymph nodes.
-The diagnosis was confirmed through culture on Sabouraud's glucose agar, which produced a distinctive colony.
+A 6-year-old girl from Philadelphia developed tinea capitis caused by Trichophyton soudanense, marking the first reported case of this scalp infection in the United States.
+She presented with four pruritic, alopecic plaques on her scalp, characterized by scaly, dull red lesions with black dots of broken hairs containing spores.
+Enlarged lymph nodes were noted in the posterior cervical and postauricular areas.
+Laboratory culture confirmed the diagnosis by yielding a characteristic colony of the dermatophyte.

 Discuss this study in the Community →